Chicago Pile-1: Government support

 Niels Bohr and John Wheeler had theorized that heavy isotopes with odd atomic mass numbers were fissile.
-If so, then plutonium-239 was likely to be.
-In May 1941, Emilio Segrè and Glenn Seaborg produced 28 μg of plutonium-239 in the 60 in cyclotron at the University of California, and found that it had 1.7 times the thermal neutron capture cross section of uranium-235.
-At the time only such minute quantities of plutonium-239 had been produced, in cyclotrons, and it was not possible to produce a sufficiently large quantity that way.
+If so, then plutonium-239 was likely to be fissile.
+In May 1941, Emilio Segrè and Glenn Seaborg produced 28 μg of plutonium-239 in the 60 in cyclotron at the University of California, Berkeley and found that it had 1.7 times the thermal neutron capture cross section of uranium-235.
+At the time only such minute quantities of plutonium-239 had been produced in cyclotrons, and it was not possible to produce a sufficiently large quantity that way.
 Compton discussed with Wigner how plutonium might be produced in a nuclear reactor, and with Robert Serber about how that plutonium might be separated from uranium.
 His report, submitted in November, stated that a bomb was feasible.

 The final draft of Compton's November 1941 report made no mention of plutonium, but after discussing the latest research with Ernest Lawrence, Compton became convinced that a plutonium bomb was also feasible.
-In December, Compton was placed in charge of the plutonium project.
+In December, Compton was put in charge of the plutonium project.
 Its objectives were to produce reactors to convert uranium to plutonium, to find ways to chemically separate the plutonium from the uranium, and to design and build an atomic bomb.
 It fell to Compton to decide which of the different types of reactor designs the scientists should pursue, even though a successful reactor had not yet been built.
 He proposed a schedule to achieve a controlled nuclear chain reaction by January 1943, and to have an atomic bomb by January 1945.